A Spontaneous Worldwide Sharing of Spiritual Experiences

 As usual, however, there are two sides to every story, and Ibu Rahayu's remarks are nicely balanced by something Ibu Ismana said at Ascot in 2007 during the celebration commemorating the 50th anniversary of Subud coming to the West.
 She told us that she'd had several spiritual experiences, but that her husband, Haryono, Bapak's son, never had - despite being closer to God than she was.
 Ismana thought that people have experiences because they need them.
 She felt that her faith in God was not as strong as that of her husband and that therefore she still needed proof, while he didn't.

-It was Sebastian Paemen who drew these subtly complementary observations to my attention, adding "That will bring us all down to earth!"
+As the Subud friend who drew these subtly complementary observations to my attention added, "That will bring us all down to earth!"
 Amen, bro!

 It is now my privilege to invite you to dip into the riches that follow.
 Please share them with anyone you feel may benefit from such Reminders of Reality.